 “For global [research], we’ve got to know that what we’re doing fits in and RDA lets you do that.
 Having that group of almost 12,000 people all playing in the one space, we know what everyone else is building.”

 Australia’s spending on research data infrastructure is about 10% of what the US spends and about 1% of what Europe spends, she adds, but a condition of their funding is that, wherever possible, the work is open source and open access, and only closed where necessary.

-“We’d be insane not to look at what they’re doing [in the US and Europe] because they’re better funded,” she says.
-“NCRIS [the Australian Government funded National Collaborative Research Infrastructure Strategy] is investing in research infrastructure to ensure our research is world class.
-But if you don’t know what everyone else is doing, how do you know if you’re world class?
-RDA enables us to effectively benchmark ourselves.”
+“We’d be insane not to look at what they’re doing [in the US and Europe],” she says.
+“If you don't know what everyone else is doing, how do you know if you're world class?
+RDA enables us to effectively benchmark ourselves [against other countries].”

 An example of the opportunities that collaboration and scale create is the ambitious goal of RDA to coordinate a Global Open Research Commons (GORC) —a global marketplace for data and services by country, continent, discipline and sector.
 It would include the ARDC, the European Open Science Cloud, the African Open Science Platform, open government portals, and initiatives outside traditional research contexts.
 Andrew Treloar co-chairs the RDA special interest group for GORC.

 “GORC is the absolute gem of RDA,’” says Lesley.
 “Groups are working together, looking at what everyone else is building in open research commonses.
 We’ll know where we’re ahead, we’ll know where we’re behind, and we know the groups that can get us up to speed.”

 Getting the benefit of other countries’ experience